 These words were a salve to my worried heart.
 Those first negative utterances to me about “unschoolers”

 and the lack of hygiene and boundaries put fear in my heart.
 This salve of words helped to comfort this momma’s heart.
 What welcome words they were.
-The essay by Daniel Quinn, “Schooling: The Hidden Agenda,” is a thought-provoking piece with his correlation between culture and education and how education has progressed throughout recent history.
-While he doesn’t give proof of his allegations, there is a strong ring of truth there.

 This small book gave a reader an opportunity to glimpse